kimwalisch/primesieve/README.md

 ## Bindings for other languages

-primesieve supports C++ and C directly, and has bindings available for a few other languages:
+primesieve natively supports C and C++ and has bindings available for:

 <table>
     <tr>